top of page

 The verb 'expedite' has its etymological origins in Latin.
 It is derived from the Latin word 'expedire,' which means 'to make ready' or 'to prepare.'
 This word is composed of 'ex,' which means 'out,' and 'pes,' meaning 'foot.'
 Originally, 'expedite' referred to the act of freeing oneself from entanglements or obstacles, suggesting the idea of removing impediments to move forward swiftly.
 Over time, it evolved to encompass the broader concept of speeding up or facilitating the progress of a process, task, or action, often by taking steps to ensure that it is completed more quickly and efficiently.
 This etymological journey reflects the historical connection between readiness and efficiency, emphasizing the preparation and swift execution of tasks or actions.

-Quiz: Find the meaning of the verb expedite:
+Find the correct meaning of the verb expedite:

 Try Again!